 In the example below, one of Klaviyo’s pre-built popup form templates is used to collect consent.
 Head to Signup Forms > Create Form to select an option from the Form Library.

 Drag a phone number block into the form.
 From the Action dropdown, select Subscribe via SMS.

-Note that when you add this block, the Collect SMS consent option will be enabled and a text block with language to comply with TCPA guidelines will appear below the block.
+Note that when you add this block, the Collect SMS consent option will be enabled and a text block with language to adhere to compliance guidelines will appear below the block.
 (If you have questions regarding SMS consent, we recommend contacting your legal counsel.)

 Here you can also edit the label, profile property, default country, and whether or not a phone number is required to submit the form.
 We do not recommend altering Profile Property if you want to use this property for sending SMS messages.
-Further, there’s an option to change the default country, but keep in mind that SMS messaging is currently only available in the US.
+Further, there’s an option to change the default country, but keep in mind that SMS messaging is only available in certain countries.
 You will likewise be able to style the phone number input in accordance with your brand's design.

 Once you've styled and configured the form, click Publish in the upper right-hand corner of the screen.

 As with any other popup or flyout form, you can change the timing and frequency for when it will display to customers.
 You can also set specific URLs to indicate where it should appear on your Shopify site via the Behaviors tab, as shown below.
 Through this approach, you can have it appear on, for example, your cart or checkout page.

 Using an embedded form, allows you to insert a phone number input field directly onto your site.
 For the sake of an example, let’s look at how to include an embed onto a footer.